openstack/ironic-specs/specs/approved/inspection-rules.rst

 ``inspection_scope``
   The default value of inspection scope for nodes enrolled via auto-discovery.
-  Simplifies targetting such nodes with inspection rules.
+  Simplifies targeting such nodes with inspection rules.

 Developer impact
 ----------------